felimomo/RepCert/README.txt

 EXAMPLES:

-Three example decompositions of representations are given in replab-scr.m, the script main.sh does the following:
+The script Example.sh runs an example of decomposing a rep and then certifying some random block.
+This script has a dependency on RepLAB.
+Specifically, it does the following
 - executes replab-scr.m to obtain a decomposition and random irrep block of the example representation
 - executes run.py to certify the subspace (in all the examples, setting = 'promise')

+Notice that in replab-scr.m you can toggle between three different examples.

 Important: For the examples to work, check the first lines of replab-scr.m,
            you have to direct octave to the location of RepLAB in your computer.